kangasta/jenkins-examples/docker-on-wsl/README.md

 sudo service docker start
 ```

+Note that this must be done every time WSL is restarted.
+If `docker` commands print `Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?` error, run `sudo service docker status` command to check if `dockerd` is running and, if necessary, run `sudo service docker start` command again.

 To be able to run docker commands without `sudo` add current user to docker group with `usermod`.
 Note that you might have to logout and login for the changes to take effect.

 ```bash